Entanglement boosting: Low-volume logical Bell pair preparation for distributed fault-tolerant quantum computation: Entanglement boosting

 Finally, to assess the performance of entanglement boosting using a practically relevant circuit-volume metric (Sec.~\ref{sec:cost-model}), in Fig.~\ref{fig:boosting_llv}, we plot the LLV for preparing logical Bell pairs at a logical error rate of $10^{-10}$ encoded in the $d_s=19$ rotated surface code, starting from $p_\text{Bell}=1\%$, 3\%, and $5\%$, for varying physical Bell pair throughput $R$.
 For this evaluation, we used the scaling of the logical error rates for varying postselection fractions, with discard rates $1-q_0$ of up to 50\% considered.
-We further compare the LLV with remote lattice surgery protocol for logical Bell pair generation with rotated surface code~\cite{Ramette2024,Shalby2025}, which requires $O(d_s^2)$ Bell pairs over $d_s$ cycles of SE.
+We compare the LLV with the remote lattice surgery protocol for logical Bell pair generation with rotated surface code~\cite{Ramette2024,Shalby2025}, which requires $O(d_s^2)$ Bell pairs over $d_s$ cycles of SE.
 We perform circuit-level simulation of the remote lattice surgery protocol with the same noise model as the one used for the simulation of the entanglement boosting protocol, as detailed in Appendix~\ref{app:surgery}, to evaluate the required $d_s$ to reach the target logical error rate of $10^{-10}$.
 Appendix~\ref{app:overhead-surgery} describes the LLV model for remote lattice surgery.
+Further, we plot the LLV for the state-of-the-art injection-distillation protocol based on concatenated stabilizer entanglement distillation with an optimized code sequence~\cite{Pattison2025} (see Appendix~\ref{app:overhead} for the details of LLV evaluation for the injection-distillation protocol).
 For the boosting protocol, for each $p_\text{Bell}$ and $R$, we choose the $d_\mathrm{Bell}$ and postselection criteria that minimize the LLV while keeping the final code distance at $d_s=19$.
 Thus, we observe jumps in the inverse yield for varying $R$ in the inset of Fig.~\ref{fig:boosting_llv}; for $p_\mathrm{Bell}=1\%$, the chosen $d_\mathrm{Bell}$ ranged between 9 and 13, while for $p_\mathrm{Bell}=3\%$, the range is between 13 and 17, with larger numbers favored for higher $R$; this is because the reduced volume for Bell pair buffering favors reduced retries, resulting in smaller volumes required for local operations.
 For $p_\mathrm{Bell}=5\%$, $d_\mathrm{Bell}=17$ was favored throughout the range of $R$ considered.
 For remote lattice surgery, the required surface-code distance to achieve the target Bell pair logical error rate is $d_s = 21, 27$ and 33, for physical Bell pair error rates of $p_\text{Bell}=1\%$, 3\%, and $5\%$, resulting in significant Bell pair consumption compared to the boosting protocol (see Appendix~\ref{app:surgery}).
+For example, at $R=0.1$ and $p_\mathrm{Bell}=1\%$, the difference in LLV between entanglement boosting and remote lattice surgery is 100 (black arrow).
+This arises from the order-of-magnitude improvement in yield ($1/\mathcal{Y}=86$ for entanglement boosting, while $1/\mathcal{Y}=861$ for remote lattice surgery), and the fact that the buffering volume $V_b$ scales quadratically with the number of Bell pairs required.
 Entanglement boosting, therefore, achieves orders of magnitude improvements in the LLV compared to the remote lattice surgery protocol for a wide range of bell pair throughput, while both protocols operate within a single surface-code patch in each node and maintain 2D local connectivity.
+In contrast, while the injection-distillation protocol~\cite{Pattison2025} achieves a higher yield, the spacetime overhead for multi-stage distillation is large, resulting in a large LLV compared to entanglement boosting or remote lattice surgery for a wide range of the Bell pair throughput, $R>0.05$.